-You know you’re living the sweet life when you’re chilling out on the beautiful island of Bali with a cold drink in hand watching another legendary tropical sunset streak the sky with a profusion of red, orange, yellow, pink and purple hues.
+You know you’re living the sweet life when you are relaxing on the beautiful island of Bali with a cold drink in hand watching another legendary tropical sunset streak the sky with a profusion of red, orange, yellow, pink and purple hues.
 Sure, you can see the sunset from a goodly number of places around the island, but some places are just more special than others.

 Perched high above a cliff on the Indian Ocean, Uluwatu Temple is one of Bali’s most visited sites, and for good reason.
 Come sunset, you can snap stellar shots of the silhouette of the temple tiers against a background of vivid colours, or watch the sun descend into the sea while watching one of the legendary kacek and fire dances on the clifftop stage.
 Tickets for the kacek dance can be purchased inside the temple grounds and are separate from the temple entrance fee.